-Compliance May Remain a Concern Even in the Cloud
+Compliance Remains a Concern Even in the Cloud

 • Third-party IP infringement by the Cloud service provider